nikerla/vc-content/pages/glossary/nopcommerce-alternative.md

 ﻿---
-title: NopCommerce alternative
+title: NopCommerce alternative and competitors
 description:  NopCommerce is a popular open-source solution that offers its users an ability to create a customizable shopping cart and personalized front-end design of the product catalog.
+What are the main NopCommerce competitors and alternatives?
 date: 2017-08-15
 canonical: https://virtocommerce.com/glossary/nopcommerce-alternative
 permalink: glossary/nopcommerce-alternative